bwshockley/Trinket-Charging-Shield/README.md

 The charger has two indicator LEDs, one to indicate the battery is currently charging from the micro-usb port on the Trinket, and the other to indicate when the battery has fully charged.

 ## WS2812B LED
 There is a pad for a WS2812B RGB LED.
 This LED is connected to data pin #0.
-The user can leave this LED off if only battery charging capability is required.
+The user can leave this LED unpopulated if only battery charging capability is required.

 ## Battery Power
 Note that the Adafruit Trinkets come with circuits for using the battery power and automatically switching between USB power and battery power as needed.
-If the use only wishes to have battery power and not the charging capability, the user only needs to populate the JST 2-Pin connector on the back of the Trinket.
+If the user only wishes to have battery power and not the charging capability, the user only needs to populate the JST 2-Pin connector on the back of the Trinket.

 ## BOM
 C1, C2 = 0805 series SMT capcitors 10uF and at least 10V to be safe.